Establish a HR policy for startups in the USA

 What will the attorney do?

-- conduct an audit of team dynamics and identify "blind spots";
+- conduct an audit of team dynamics to identify "blind spots" in HR documents for startups;

-- prepare HR documents that comply with U.S. laws;
+- prepare HR policies that comply with U.S. labor law while aligned with best HR practices for startups;

 - explain how to apply the policy in daily work;